j70k/j70k/README.md

 # hi, i'm jro_k.

-i am someone on the internet
+i am someone on the internet, coding as a hobby.

-i do coding for a hobby

 ### stats